DDRMAX Dance Dance Revolution 6thMix

 DDRMAX Dance Dance Revolution 6thMix is the 6th game in the Dance Dance Revolution series of music video games.
-It was released in the arcades by Konami on October 19, 2001, and for the PlayStation 2 on May 16, 2002, in Japan.
+It was released in the arcades by Konami in 2001 and for the PlayStation 2 on May 16, 2002, in Japan.
 6thMix contains a total of 42 songs, all which made their first arcade appearance on this release.
 11 of these songs debuted in various console releases prior to 6thMix.
 All arcade songs from Dance Dance Revolution to Dance Dance Revolution 5thMix were removed in 6thMix, although many of the Konami originals from those games would later be revived in future arcade releases.

 Gameplay

 The interface used is a recoloring and smoothing of the song wheel interface first introduced in Dance Dance Revolution 5thMix, with the addition of changeable sort settings and a longer time limit.
 Core gameplay remained mostly the same on 6thMix and 7thMix, with the addition of Freeze Arrows and a new scoring system:

 Freeze Arrows appear as green arrows with a long extension.
 If they are held for the entire length successfully, a O.K. is scored.
 If it is not held down for the entire length, a N.G. (no good) is scored.
 Freezes affect the life bar.
 Scores are calculated with 2 distinct scoring systems, the long-score system used to determine rankings, and an independent dance point system (known on later games as EX SCORE) now used to determine the grade.

 All songs have a long-score ceiling of 50 million points, and a bonus score is tacked onto it based on the difficulty of the song and other factors.
 Rankings are given for the highest long-score accumulations a round.
 If a player plays more than three songs, then it only counts the last three played.
 If a song is played repeatedly among the three songs used for ranking, then the repeated songs carry no bonus score.

 The dance-point system uses raw step values to determine the grade.
 A 'perfect' step adds two points, a 'great' step adds one point, a 'good' step is worth nothing, a 'boo' step takes away four points, and a 'miss' step takes away eight points.
 An 'O.K.' freeze adds six points, and an 'N.G.' freeze is worth nothing.
 The dance points are also tied to the life bar.
 As always, if a player takes too many bad steps and depletes the life bar, they will fail, and the game will end immediately.
 If the first song is in Light mode, then the game will allow a player to fail that song and continue, but will fail the player out if they fail a second song.
 In two-player games, if one player fails, they can continue dancing, but it ceases to accumulate dance points for the failed player, accumulates score points at only 10 points per step, and automatically gives the failed player an 'E' for the song.